 The MPG site began before users expected rigorous data standards, and was then abandoned for several years.
 Much of the old mapping data is suspect.
 We are working on updating data and had hoped to use iNat observations.

 Darwin Core, as used by GBIF and SCAN/Symbiota, doesn’t provide enough information. iNat Collection Project lacks the ability to filter by taxonomic rank, geoprivacy, etc., and one must still use the outdated Export Observations page.
-The observation API limits the number of calls to 500 and includes every single field, wanted or not.
+The observation API limits the number of calls to 500/x period of time and “throttles” if too many calls are made; it also includes every single field, wanted or not.

 So far I can’t find a method to export the data MPG needs.
 Given the number of records, perhaps I need to work directly with iNat admin to obtain the desired results.

 Export Observations as it’s now configured is simply not useful to MPG:

 Create a Query “You can also cut and paste an observations URL from another part of the site.
 You must specify a taxon, place, user, project, or search query.”